ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/frontend/FocusedUI.md

 ### Multi-modal focused UI elements

-As EBA supports the multi-modal UI components, it is important to develop your assets in a manner which can leverage this capability.
+As EBA supports multi-modal UI components, it is important to develop your assets in a manner which can leverage this capability.
 This capability must be enabled by every UI component which intends to leverage this capability.
 To enable to this capability, there are a few requirements:

 - The element must contain the class `cca-focusable` to indicate that it is a focusable element
 - The element must contain the class `cca-focused` when the element is actually brought into focus.
 To determine if an element is focused element provides a object called `focus` which is attached to the component's `props`.
 This object contains a field called `item` which signifies the element which is selected on the screen.
 This value can be checked against the element's  own identifier.